2479198B/MCA-2022/README.md

 Producing histograms of MFCC features and chromagram pitch classes in Python notebook

-Comparison on MFCC histograms for the three tracks
+Comparison of MFCC histograms for the three tracks

 ### Week 10 ###